James Fitzpatrick (paediatrician)

 James Paul Fitzpatrick (born 1975) is an Australian paediatrician notable for his advocacy of rural and indigenous health issues, particularly his work with fetal alcohol spectrum disorder.

 Biography

 Born in 1975, he grew up in the New South Wales city of Bathurst and attended high school at St Stanislaus' College, from which he graduated in 1991.
-He studied for a degree in rural cience at the University of New England for a year before leaving to spend a year full-time in the army.
+He studied for a degree in rural science at the University of New England for a year before leaving to spend a year full-time in the army.
 He then returned to university, graduating with a Bachelor of Science in 1997, before completing a medical degree at the University of Western Australia School of Medicine.
 While at the University of Western Australia, he joined the state student rural health club SPINRPHEX, campaigning for it to focus on community activities, and organised a children's festival in Carnarvon to bring Aboriginal and non-Aboriginal children together.
 For his volunteer work concerning suicide and youth health in Australia, he received the 2001 Young Australian of the Year Award.